 Instructions

-- Butter a 10-inch round or square baking dish with the remaining ½ tablespoon of butter.
-Transfer half of potatoes to the prepared baking dish, arranging them so that you are alternating the sweet potato slices with some Yukon Gold potato slices.
+- Transfer half of the potatoes to the prepared baking dish, arranging them so that you are alternating the sweet potato slices with some Yukon Gold potato slices.
 Sprinkle with half of the salt, pepper to taste, and half of the fresh thyme.
-Sprinkle with half of the Gruyère and Parmesan cheese.
-Repeat layering with remaining potatoes, salt, pepper, thyme, and cheese.
-Use your hands to compact the mixture down into the baking dish and then pour the cream mixture over the top.
+Sprinkle half of the Gruyère and Parmesan cheese evenly over the top.

 Notes